 Grant contracts provide information on the required deliverables (such as reports and contingencies) during the term of the grant.
 Click here for more information on grantee reports.

-For assistance regarding who can sign the contract or the timing for release of the first payment, please email email@example.com and provide the organization’s name along with a brief explanation of the assistance needed.
+For assistance regarding who can sign the contract or regarding the timing of the first payment, please email email@example.com and provide the organization’s name along with a brief explanation of the assistance needed.

 Changes to Terms